January 05, 2022

 Unusual changes in cells on the surface of the cervix are usually called squamous intraepithelial lesions (SIL).
 These lesions are precancerous cells.
 They may not become cancerous for months or years.

-If a biopsy shows cancer that has progressed, further tests will be done - to see how far has it spread.
+If a biopsy shows the presence of cancerous cells that has progressed, further tests will be done - to see how far has it spread.
 These may include:

 These tests will be used to "stage" cancer according to how big the lesions are, how deep they go, and how far they’ve spread.
 Cervical cancer ranges from stage 0 (least severe) to stage 4 (metastatic disease- the most severe).